MeteoSwiss/dvas/CONTRIBUTING.md

   * in this repository (for example this very file !)
   * in the website, via the docs `.rst` files

-All these contrbutions are welcome, and what follows should help you get started.
+All these contributions are welcome, and what follows should help you get started.
 Note that contributing to dvas does *not* necessarily require an advanced knowledge of python and/or Github.
 Helping us fix typos in the docs, for example, could be an excellent first contribution.
 Plus, :anger: typos :anger: are the worst !

 ## Table of contents